options1k/options1k/content/blog/trades/20240607 - week in review.md

 2. Keep the 100 shares, and close everything else

 - I still think McDonald's is a strong company, and it is quite undervalued at the current price level.
-I could keep the shares (and debt) and continue selling covered calls on it, *hoping* that it will go up.
+I could keep the shares and continue selling covered calls on it, *hoping* that it will go up.
 - The problem with this is that I will be paying interest on my negative cash balance until I sell.
 Also, it will kill my margin.
-Also, the stock could tank farther, then I'm just really fucked.
+- Also, the stock could tank farther, then I'm just really fucked.

 3. Try to roll everything out
 - Delay my doom, and try to roll everything out farther and hope that `MCD` stock price recovers.
 I tried to do this last week actually, but couldn't get my orders to fill.
-I might need to roll it for 0 credit.
+- Will probalby need to roll the 270/250 spread for 0 credit, or increase the spread width.
-- Also rolling out the 260 long put will cost me money, unless I also roll it down to 255-250, which will then increase my risk
+- Rolling out the 260 long put will cost me money, unless I also roll it down to 255-250, which will then increase my risk.
 - This strategy fucked me last time.

 So what should I do?
 Not sure.
 Nothing seems optimal.